Edit Content

 SNEAK IN EXTRA MOVEMENTS THROUGHOUT YOUR DAY.

 Park your car a little bit further from the entry of your office/grocery store, etc. Do short bouts of weight-bearing exercises like lunges, squats, or pushups when you’re waiting for dinner to warm up.
 Take a 5-minute break every hour at work to just walk around the office.
 Every movement counts – your body doesn’t know if you’re in the gym or not and it doesn’t always have to be during a designated workout time.
-You’ll still be burning extra calories.
+You’ll still be burning extra calories to Fix My Incontinence.

 TRACK IT.